micromaomao/blog/content/linux-ick/en.md

 By now you can probably tell that brute-forcing the original executable wasn't really the main point of this exercise &mdash; it would have taken me 10x less time, including the time of actually running it, had I simply froze the system clock then repeatedly invoke the program in a reasonably efficient loop on multiple threads, brute forcing a number for the time I decided to set my clock to.
 However, this has not really been about brute-forcing a simple number guessing game.
 It was really more about learning how the kernel works.

 For me, trying to implement something like this, play with kgdb, etc. is a very good way to learn and challenge my understanding, and part of that learning is also writing this article.
 I hope that this has been a fun journey for you, and if you wern't already familiar with the Linux kernel, I hope that this has been an enjoyable introduction, much like that Orange book is to me on OS development.

+You can download all the patches in this article [here](./diffs).
+All based on Linux 6.12.9.

 ## Addendum: Hacking it with ptrace